claudioAglieriR/MsktHMM/README.md

   so you cannot have “crossed” or mixed orderings (e.g. one state larger on feature 0 but smaller on feature 1).

 - **Emission dimension restricted to 2 or 3**
-  The multi-stage initializer is currently implemented only for 2-dimensional or 3-dimensional emission vectors.
-Other feature dimensions are not supported by this initializer, because it wouldn't lead to stable results.
+  The initializer is currently implemented only for 2-dimensional or 3-dimensional emission vectors.
+Other feature dimensions are not supported by the current initializer, because it wouldn't lead to stable results.

 - **Initialization hyperparameters not yet exposed in the public API**
   The initializer uses internal hyperparameters such as `min_seg` (minimum segment length after merging) and `med_win` (median filter window size).
   These are currently fixed inside the initializer and **cannot yet be set at object construction time**.
 Exposing them as constructor arguments is a planned improvement, especially for users who need to tune the initializer for data with highly frequent state changes (i.e. transition matrices with lower self-transition probabilities on the diagonal).

+A more general and stable initialization procedure that addresses these limitations is planned as a future improvement.

 ```